Published 28 Apr 2026

 The DHHS process involved six different stakeholders, which became problematic, especially as the approvals were handled via email.
 Imagine the chasing that they would have to do and the coordination across departments.

 They also had a problem with data visibility.
-It was difficult to see the stage of contract, what was approved and where the bottlenecks were.
+It was difficult to see the stage of a contract, what was approved and where the bottlenecks were.

 What Is Government Contract Management And How Does It Work?